jobovy/galpy/doc/source/basic_df.rst

 although the numerical uncertainty in ``mvrwarm`` is large, because the grid is not sufficiently fine.

-We can then re-use this grid in calculations of other moments of the DF, e.g.,
+We can then reuse this grid in calculations of other moments of the DF, e.g.,

 >>> print(edfcold.meanvT(0.9,phi=22.5,deg=True,t=0.,grid=gridcold))